-While Servicers are prohibited from modifying the terms of loans held in Ginnie Mae pools that affect the amount or duration of loan payments, certain loss mitigation strategies, such as Special Forbearance and Partial Claim options described in FHA loss mitigation guidance do not alter the terms of the loan.
+Servicers may offer certain loss mitigation strategies, such as Special Forbearance and Partial Claim options described in FHA loss mitigation guidance do not alter the terms of the loan.
 These loss mitigation strategies may be accomplished without repurchasing the delinquent Mortgage Loan from the pool.

-Prior to processing an FHA Partial Claim, Servicers must contact the MPF Provider to ensure the Holding Mortgagee in FHA connection is updated and reflects the Servicer is as the holder.
+Note: Prior to processing an FHA Partial Claim, Servicers must contact the MPF Provider to ensure the Holding Mortgagee in FHA connection is updated and reflects the Servicer is as the holder.